Temaki Sushi and Onigiri-Making Class at Tokyo’s Koboji Temple

 Experience Details

-In a room with traditional Japanese straw mat flooring (tatami), you’ll learn to make temaki — cone-shaped, hand-rolled sushi—, and onigiri rice balls.
-Temaki combines two Japanese words: "te," meaning hand, and "maki," a type of rolled sushi.
-During this cooking class, you’ll choose between two kinds of temaki: avocado salmon handroll or a modern California roll filled with thin egg strips, flying fish roe and crab sticks.
-Ingredient replacements are a possibility for guests who request pescetarian, halal or gluten-free options in advance.
+In a room with traditional tatami flooring, you will learn to make temaki, a cone-shaped hand-rolled sushi, and onigiri rice balls.
+Temaki combines the words "te," meaning hand, and "maki," a type of rolled sushi.
+Choose between an avocado salmon handroll or a modern California roll with thin egg strips, flying fish roe, and crab sticks.
+Ingredient substitutions can be made in advance for pescetarian, halal, or gluten-free preferences.

-Discover the historical significance of two rice staples in Japan, temaki and onigiri, and enjoy the meal you prepared in the hallowed interiors of Koboji Temple.
+While preparing your meal, your instructor shares the cultural and historical significance of these two rice staples.
+You can enjoy the dishes you created in the peaceful, hallowed interiors of Koboji Temple.

 Meeting Point and Meeting Time